 The Church in Les Gets holds regular concerts, including those performed by it's Mechanical Organ.

 There's a local cheese dairy which offers tours and tasting.
-They run every Wednesday at 10:00.
+They run every Wednesday and Thursday at 10:00.
 It is a free tour of cheese being made at La Fruitière des Perrières Fromagerie.

 If though you have the opportunity to take half a day off from the slopes it's well worth visiting the weekly farmer's market or wandering up and down the main street visiting the countless artisan shops with a whole range of local produce.

 This night time snow-shoeing expedition is a great way to experience the surreal natural beauty of the mountains by night.
-Run by ESF ski school these Lantern Walks happen every Wednesday night and cost 26 Euro per person.
-See Lantern Walk Page
+Run by ESF ski school.
+See their Snow-Shoeing Page.

 The French Alps have plenty of activities to get the blood flowing off the pistes as well.
 For those looking for active aprés-ski you can try the below.